lacti/typescript-webworker-rpc/README.md

 await rpc.call(`method-name`, parameter, transfer?);
 ```

 If you send an `ArrayBuffer` to web-worker, you can use like this.
-If you can transfer an ownership of that object, please use `transfer` parameter like `postMessage`.
+If you can transfer the ownership of that object, please use `transfer` parameter like `postMessage`.

 ```typescript
 await rpc.call(`addBuffer`, buffer, [buffer]);